flybayer/gluten-freedom-checklist/README.md

 - [ ] Find people in your contact list who might be future customers.
 Get their feedback on your idea.
 - [ ] Attend meetups or conferences for your target market.
 - [ ] Meet another entrepreneur who has a similar or competitive product.
-- N/A Make a list of your competitors' customers:
+N/A Make a list of your competitors' customers:

-  ##### Finding competitors' customers
-  - [ ] Check their Twitter followers, mentions.
-  - [ ] Look through their Facebook fans.
-  - [ ] Find people who follow them on Linkedin.
-  - [ ] Check their website.
-Some companies list customer stories on their websites.

-- [ ] Reach out to your competitors' customers, find out what they like/don't like.
-- [ ] Create an "early access" list for potential future customers.

 ### PR Preparations